-- > Freckleton;
+- Freckleton;

 - Alexandria Drive, St Annes;

 - Headroomgate Road, St Annes;

-- > St Davids Road North, St Annes;
+- St Davids Road North, St Annes;

 - St Albans Road, St Annes;

+- A local centre is proposed in Warton;

-- ➤ A local centre is proposed in Warton; and
+- A local centre is proposed in Whitehills; and

-- > A local centre is proposed in Whitehills.
+- A local centre is proposed in Whyndyke.

-In the town centres, as defined on the back of the Policies Map, retail and other main town centre uses, including the following uses, will be encouraged within the defined town centres: Retail (A1), Financial and Professional Services (A2), Restaurants and Cafes (A3), Drinking Establishments (A4), Hot Food Takeaways (A5), Business (B1), Hotels (C1), Non-residential Institutions (D1) and Assembly and Leisure (D2).
+In the town centres, as defined on the Policies Map including Inset Plans, retail and other main town centre uses, including the following uses, will be encouraged within the defined town centres: Retail (A1), Financial and Professional Services (A2), Restaurants and Cafes (A3), Drinking Establishments (A4), Hot Food Takeaways (A5), Business (B1), Hotels (C1), Non-residential Institutions (D1) and Assembly and Leisure (D2).